Home » Metabolism » Metabolic Health » Hormonal Health

 Symptoms of Low Progesterone – Updated Article With Extra Information on Low Progesterone Treatment

 Sometimes, however, there is a hormonal imbalance and the woman may experience symptoms of low progesterone.
-A woman with low progesterone levels may undergo the following symptoms of low progesterone: infertility, menstruation irregularities, anxiety, depression, reduced libido, and vaginal dryness.
-Research has demonstrated that low progesterone is a frequent cause of infertility and miscarriages, especially recurrent ones.
+A woman with low progesterone levels may undergo the following symptoms of low progesterone: infertility, menstruation irregularities, anxiety, depression, reduced libido, and vaginal dryness. has demonstrated that low progesterone is a frequent cause of infertility and miscarriages, especially recurrent ones.
 Progesterone creates favorable conditions for the fetus, and during pregnancy the placenta still produces progesterone after the first trimester, which facilitates the development of certain uterus tissues that nurture the fetus.
 If the levels of progesterone are normal, there will be a delay in shedding the lining of the uterus, which is known as menstruation.
 However, if the woman has low progesterone levels in the first weeks of pregnancy, a miscarriage is a likely result, so this is also one of the symptoms of low progesterone.

 There are various low progesterone treatment methods.
 Here we will present you with three of them: